Antipurity/sensor-network/docs/ROADMAP.md

                             - ⋯ The first item `.isPrimary` and `'mouse'`, the rest are `'touch'`.
                             - ⋯ Test whether mouse/touch event listeners are triggered by pointer events, and if not, dispatch them too.
                             - ⋯ To display hover-states, use ancient magic: go through all CSS rules in all stylesheets and in every new stylesheet, and duplicate those with `:hover` to use a class, which main-mouse-movement sets.
-                    - ⋯ If an observation: a cell per pointer (dynamically created/destroyed), report x/y and is-it-pressed.
-(And possibly width, height, pressure, tangentialPressure, tiltX, tiltY, twist, pointerType, isPrimary.)
+                    - ⋯ `noFeedback = true`:
                         - ⋯ If an action: on feedback, update the `{x,y}` objects, and create [non-trusted](https://developer.mozilla.org/en-US/docs/Web/API/Event/isTrusted)[ pointer events](https://developer.mozilla.org/en-US/docs/Web/API/PointerEvent/PointerEvent) (the first item is primary and `'mouse'`, the rest are `'touch'`) if possible to make the DOM aware.
+                        - ⋯ If an observation: a cell per pointer (dynamically created/destroyed), report x (0…1), y (0…1), is-it-pressed, isPrimary, pointerType, width (screen-fraction), height (screen-fraction), pressure, tangentialPressure, tiltX, tiltY, twist.
                     - ⋯ `visualize({data, cellShape}, elem)`, showing round points.
                 - ⋯ Scroll, exposing not just at top-level but in hierarchy levels: current X/Y and max X/Y scroll position; non-existent ones are 0s.
 Occupy only 1 cell.
                 - ✓ Video: `Video`.